ctrueden/ctrueden.github.io/_posts/2026-06-02-trump-accounts.md

 The crossover point is exactly when contribution rate = withdrawal rate (e.g., both 22%).
 At that point, Roth and traditional pre-tax are mathematically equivalent — and Trump Accounts still lose, since they combine post-tax contributions with taxed earnings.

 ## Comparison: withdrawal at age 60

+2026-06-05 update: "On a taxpayer’s 31st birthday, the account ceases to be a Trump account and any remaining balance is treated as distributed" [\[source\]](https://taxlawcenter.org/blog/trump-accounts-serve-no-clear-purpose-and-would-exclude-vulnerable-children).
+So this retirement-at-age-60 scenario is only limitedly useful.

 |      Starting balance (age 18)      | Balance at age 60 |
 |-------------------------------------|-------------------|